touchlab/KMMBridge/website/docs/TROUBLESHOOTING.md

 }
 ```

 You have duplicate frameworks being declared.
-The Cocoapods plugin is adding frameworks automatically for all darwin/Apple
+The CocoaPods plugin is adding frameworks automatically for all darwin/Apple
 targets, so explicitly declaring them is redundant.